 2. Competition is good.
 The chief predictor of low prices in legal media markets is the presence of strong domestic companies that compete for local audiences and consumers.
 In the developing world, where global film, music, and software companies dominate the market, such conditions are largely absent.

 3. Antipiracy education has failed.
-The authors find no significant stigma attached to piracy in any of the countries examined.
+No significant stigma attaches to piracy in any of the countries examined.
 Rather, piracy is part of the daily media practices of large and growing portions of the population.

 4. Changing the law is easy.
 Changing the practice is hard.
-Industry lobbies have been very successful at changing laws to criminalize these practices, but largely unsuccessful at getting governments to apply them.
-There is, the authors argue, no realistic way to reconcile mass enforcement and due process, especially in countries with severely overburdened legal systems.
+Industry lobbies have been successful at changing laws to criminalize these practices, but largely unsuccessful at getting governments to apply them.
+The authors argue that there is no realistic way to reconcile mass enforcement and due process, especially in countries with severely overburdened legal systems.

 5. Criminals can’t compete with free.
-The study finds no systematic links between media piracy and organized crime or terrorism in any of the countries examined.
-Today, commercial pirates and transnational smugglers face the same dilemma as the legal industry: how to compete with free.
+There are no links between media piracy and organized crime in any of the countries examined.
+Commercial pirates and transnational smugglers face the same dilemma as the legal industry: how to compete with free.

 6. Enforcement has not worked.
-After a decade of ramped up enforcement, the authors can find no impact on the overall supply of pirated goods.
+Enforcement has had no impact on the supply of pirated goods.